 When and how do I pay for camp?

 All payments are accepted online through a registration system.
 All payments are due by June 1st.
-Application fee of $30 is paid by each camper and is included in the total camp amount.
+Non-refundable application fee of $30 is paid by each camper which is included in the total camp cost.

 Am I eligible for a camp scholarship?

 We do not grant merit based scholarships.
 National Science Foundation provides scholarship money for students demonstrating a financial need and the scholarship does not include the camp application fee of $30.

 No refunds unless there is a catastrophic event such as medical emergency, family death, etc. that prevents the camper from attending.
 On that case a refund will be granted except for the non-refundable $30 application fee.
 Please contact the NE EPSCoR Outreach Coordinator to discuss your situation and concerns.

 Commuters will be provided a schedule prior to the start of camp.
 Campers will check-in prior to first scheduled activity and be picked-up after the last scheduled activity.
 Commuters may attend selected evening extracurricular activities, communicated prior to the start of camp.